isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Vendor-Identifying Vendor Options are a special case: for all other options an option is identified by its code point, ``vivco-suboptions`` (124) and ``vivso-suboptions`` (125) are identified by the pair of code and vendor identifier.
-This has no visible effect for the ``vivso-suboptions`` which has for value the vendor identifier but it is different for ``vivco-suboptions`` which has for value a record with the vendor identifier and a binary value.
-For instance in:
+   Vendor-Identifying Vendor Options are a special case: for all other options an option is identified by its code point, but ``vivco-suboptions`` (124) and ``vivso-suboptions`` (125) are identified by the pair of code point and vendor identifier.
+This has no visible effect for ``vivso-suboptions``, whose value is the vendor identifier, but it is different for ``vivco-suboptions``, where the value is a record with the vendor identifier and a binary value.
+For instance, in:

 ::